codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ## GitHub-App

+>This is an incubating feature.
+Please contact us for updates.

 An alternative way to authenticate with Github is via the App mechanism

 **Step 1** - Log in your Github account and visit [https://github.com/settings/apps](https://github.com/settings/apps).
 Click the *New GitHub App* button.